burlachenkok/burlachenkok.github.io/_posts/2023-11-02-FL-Privacy-From-Compressor-Accepted-on-DML2023.md

 ---
 layout: post
-title: Federated Learning is Better with Non-Homomorphic Encryption
+title: Federated Learning is Better with Non-Homomorphic Encryption.
 published: true
 ---

-**"Federated Learning is Better with Non-Homomorphic Encryption"** at the [4th International Workshop on Distributed Machine Learning(DistributedML 2023)](https://distributedml.org/)
+**"Federated Learning is Better with Non-Homomorphic Encryption"** at the [4th International Workshop on Distributed Machine Learning(DistributedML 2023)](https://distributedml.org/).

 ---